On this page

 Context and workflow

-#Processing time for DS-64 varies by location — always check the official Department of State processing time tool.
+#Processing times for DS-64 can vary by location, so always consult the official Department of State processing time tool.

 Why this matters